Skip to main content

 Note: Tags resolve at send time.
 In broadcasts, each recipient gets their own personalized version.

-A fallback is the default text used when a tag has no data—for example, when you text a raw phone number that isn’t saved as a contact yet, or when some contacts are missing first names.
+A fallback is the default text used when a tag has no data.
+For example, when you text a raw phone number that isn’t saved as a contact yet, or when some contacts are missing first names.
 Why it matters:

 • Prevents awkward blanks like “Hi ,”